scarpazza/cpuid/README.md

 - As of July 2025, compiler support for C++26 Reflection is limited to the [clang-p2996](https://github.com/bloomberg/clang-p2996/tree/p2996) by Blooomberg.
-  - To compile this project, you have to roll your own clang-p2996 build locally;
+  - To compile this project, you have to roll your own clang-p2996 build locally
-  - Makefile contains a hacky set of `CXX` and `CXXFLAGS` that work on my installation
+  - `Makefile` contains a hacky set of `CXX` and `CXXFLAGS` that work on my installation
   - **MAKE SURE YOU ADAPT** `CXX` and `CXXFLAGS` to your local clang installation details.